jvmallow/jvmallow.github.io/README.md

 This is the CMS for [Jeffry V. Mallow's website](https://jvmallow.github.io/).

+# Automatic updates

+Any change made to this repository will automatically update the public website.
+The update usually takes about 1 minute.
+See [Actions](https://github.com/jvmallow/jvmallow.github.io/actions) for the status of the most recent updates.
+# Local deployment
-To run this locally using `gem`, run the command
+To run this locally you your laptop/desktop using `gem`, run the command

 ~~~
 bundle exec jekyll serve --livereload